numq/dockerize-go/README.md

-# *COPY & PASTE* Golang application dockerizing

-Working *alpine* based *multi-stage Docker configuration.
-Includes Dockerfile and docker-compose.yml
+# Dockerize Go

+Docker Multi-stage Build for Tiny Go Image Deployment.

 *[Multi-stage](https://docs.docker.com/build/building/multi-stage/) - *this is a way to reduce an image size creating an empty image and copying the binary file into it.*

-*Once again schematically:*

 <ul>
     <li>First stage</li>